Interactive Visualisations

 Essentially the humble web browser is the one application we know will most likely be on any device capable of using the visualisations.

-RShiny is a very powerful interactive visualisation tool for R used in a web browser, however it requires a separate RShiny server to be running, which not everyone may have the access needed to implement.
+RShiny is a very powerful interactive visualisation tool for R used in a web browser, however it requires a separate RShiny data server to be running, which not everyone may have the access needed to implement.

 Crosstalk is an extension package designed to work with htmlwidgets package, both of which allow interactive visualisations in a Notebook environment in a web browser.